NuGet/NuGetDocs/site/Docs/Reference/Known-Issues.markdown

 ﻿# Known Issues with NuGet
-﻿
-## NuGet 1.8 Incompatible with Windows XP, hotfix pending

-Shortly after NuGet 1.8 was released, we learned that a cryptography change in 1.8 broke users on Windows XP.
-Do not install NuGet 1.8 onto a Windows XP machine; if you have already installed NuGet 1.8, you can uninstall it and reinstall NuGet 1.7 using [this download link](http://nuget.codeplex.com/downloads/get/382255).

-We are working on a NuGet 1.8.1 release to address the regression.
-There is a [CodePlex discussion thread](http://nuget.codeplex.com/discussions/356928) for this issue, which resulted in a [work item](http://nuget.codeplex.com/workitem/2240) to fix the regression.

 ## Package Manager Console throws an exception when the Reflector Visual Studio Add-In is also installed.